 If you’ve gone online, you’ve accessed Internet content—whether it’s text, video, audio, animation, or images; a video game; a service-providing Web site (such as a dating site); or paid advertising.
 The Internet content industry creates, publishes, aggregates, and curates this content.
 Its goal is to provide people with entertainment and information, while earning revenue.
 Internet content is big business, and annual revenues for top companies exceed $1 billion.

 Content has been available online ever since the early days of the Internet.
 Mosaic, the first Internet browser, was created in 1993.
 Mosaic made it much easier to access, retrieve, and display resources on the Internet.
 Today, the amount of content available on the Internet is mind-boggling, and many people are willing to pay to access or download online digital content.
 The Pew Research Center’s Internet and American Life Project reports that 65 percent of Internet users paid to access or download online digital content in 2010.
-Software and music were the most popular types of online content, purchased by 33 percent of those surveyed.
+In 2019, the Reuters Institute reported that the number of people paying for online news had been relatively unchanged in recent years, with most online users opting for free content.

 Internet content providers include: